awkto/Cloud-Labs-IAC/README.md

 - Cloudinit script is passed which
   - Disables root user
   - Adds ansible user with sudo and pubkey
-  - Adds main
+  - Adds main user with sudo and pubkey

-Ansible configures them
+  - Runs dnf updates, installs tools

+Ansible is then hooked in, and runs remotely, configuring further items (work in progress)